zachholcomb/remesh_project/README.md

 This was a really fun project.
 Main things I would continue working:

  - Pagination for the conversations index page
  - Pagination for message threads in a conversation's show page
+ - Other optimizations for the conversation show page as well
  - Styling -- lots of it
  - Autocomplete functionality for the search bar would be cool as well